Have Your Say

 Responses to your comments and suggestions

-Below you will find answers to the suggestions we have received via the Have Your Say suggestion box.
+Below are answers to the suggestions we have received via the Have Your Say suggestion box.
 We have taken all of the recently submitted questions, split these into themes, and collated answers for the most pressing topics.

 We recognise that flexibility over working hours is an aspect of employment which is highly valued by staff and we pride ourselves in offering and accommodating a wide range of daily and weekly working patterns to help staff manage and achieve better work-life balance.
 We have not to date considered extending this to a formal ‘flexitime’ scheme but will keep this under review as we consider all aspects of our benefits offering and so improve staff experience.